SnowEx/snowexsql/docs/data_notes.rst

 ==========

 Below are various notes found or answers to questions about files or modifications to data that has been submitted to the database.
+This is not a complete list of variables stored in the database but only variables we felt needed notes due to decision making.

 Snow Micropen (SMP)
 -------------------